bharaniv1/bleumi-pay-sdk-nodejs/docs/PaymentsApi.md

         const paymentSettleRequest = new PaymentSettleRequest();
         paymentSettleRequest.amount = '<AMT>'; // string | Replace <AMT> with settle amount
-        paymentSettleRequest.token = '<TOKEN>'; // string | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 Token Contract Address or Algorand Standard Asset token
+        paymentSettleRequest.token = '<TOKEN>'; // string | Replace <TOKEN>  by anyone of the following values: 'ETH' or 'XDAI' or 'XDAIT' or ECR-20 Contract Address or 'RBTC' or RSK ECR-20 Contract Address or 'Asset ID' of Algorand Standard Asset. |

         const chain = Chain.Goerli;
         const response = await bleumiPay.settlePayment(id, paymentSettleRequest, chain);